If you have a lesion or other persistent symptoms that might point to vulvar cancer, ask your doctor for a biopsy so you can rule out cancer.

 If you have already been diagnosed, see a specialist: an oncologist trained and certified specifically in gynecologic cancers.

 At Holden Comprehensive Cancer Center at the University of Iowa, our highly experienced physicians and staff are dedicated to taking care of you, not just your cancer.
 As part of a nationally recognized cancer center, our clinicians are also top researchers, finding new and innovative treatments and therapies.

 The vulva is the female external genitalia and entryway to the vagina.
 Vulvar cancer is highly treatable, because regular annual exams will normally find the cancer in its earliest stages.

-Vulvar cancer is a relatively rare diagnosis, representing about 5 percent of all gynecologic cancers.
-It usually develops slowly over a period of years.
+Vulvar cancer is relatively rare, and it usually develops slowly over a period of years.
 The vulva is essentially epithelial skin so the main tumor types that affect this area are skin-related cancers.